 The actors are on automatic pilot playing clichés.
 No one is interested in observing and representing real-life Arabs and the real political situation is not examined.
 No rockets fly over the wall into Israel.
 There is no Hamas or Fatah or Hezbollah and not a mention of Islamic terrorism.
 I guess the photo in Saturday’s paper of the Fatah amputees, who had their legs shot away by Hamas, was just a mirage.

 Yet something illuminating and important did happen on that stage that afternoon.
 It concerned two characters, Safa (Amber McMahon) and Habib (Brandon Burke).
 It was a very simple scene.
 Safa enters carrying a large cardboard box.
 She meets Habib, who comes from the opposite side of the stage, and they talk.
 Inside the box is her dog, a “not fully grown” Alsatian—calling it a German Shepherd might have raised some interesting memories.
 The dog was hit by a car and Safa took her to a hospital where she was sedated, now she is carrying her to a vet in the next village.
-They talk and then Habib turns and accompanies her on her journey.
+They talk and then Habib turns and accompanies her on her journey. (editor’s note: the Islamic contempt for dogs and the cruelty that inspires is captured in this clip.
+Warning, many will find it deeply distressing)

 How many people saw this play in manuscript?
 How long has multiculturalism been part of the Left orthodoxy?
 Over thirty years?
 And still it has not really touched the lives of the Left elite more than providing them with grievances and exotic food.
 It seems that not one of the people connected with this production knows that dogs are bad and impure creatures in the eyes of Islam and that their treatment in Arab territories is not always pleasant.
 Here is a play, a political polemic performed in the heartland of Australia’s cultural Left, and no one has the slightest knowledge of real Arabs, their religion or their customs.
 A Sydney taxi driver might have been able to put them straight.
-Taking a dog into a Middle East hospital would have produced enough drama for a real play.
+Taking a dog into a Middle East hospital would have produced enough drama for a real play. (editor’s note: Islam’s contempt for dogs and the cruelty that inspires is captured in this clip.
+Warning, the video is deeply distressing)

 Between exits and entrances the wall was used for a light show which destroyed any idea of the time scale in which the events were taking place.
 Classic plays are routinely ripped apart and rewritten by our theatre companies, yet director Pamela Rabe, an experienced actress, inflicted boredom on us by treating a decidedly inferior product with awed respect.
 Probably the reason that the players and the STC are so lacking in taste and can’t distinguish pretentiousness and cliché from art is that they are overawed by politics and overseas success and accept any nonsense so long as it is packaged in Left platitudes.